 In some cases the right decision for a limited company will be to close and the directors to start up a new business even in the same trade or profession.
 This is known as a Phoenix.

-There are two circumstances where this may be the right option for the business:
+There are two circumstances where a Phoenix may be the right option for the business:

 - A business will be carrying a legacy of debt that it cannot afford to pay but it has a current and viable business going forward.
 A typical example may be arrears of PAYE or business rates the business has no chance of repaying in the short or medium term.